 Our first ever cow (Sally) arrived in a hired trailer.
 It was dusk.
 Rob drove in , shut the gate, then peered at her wondering what to do next?

-Hindsight and many cows later, we should have left her in the trailer with fresh hay and water till the morning.
+Hindsight and many cows later, we should have left her exactly where she was, in the trailer with fresh hay and water till the morning.
+Obvious?
+Right?

-Glasgow Royal Infirmary, 1988, drunk lad pinned down by police and porters, “get tae fk, get aff me ya bastards!” face slashed (bottle/ knife?) blood up the curtains, on the docs white coat.
+1988.
+Glasgow Royal Infirmary, drunk lad pinned down by police and porters, “get tae fk, get aff me ya bastards!” face slashed (bottle/knife?) skin flapping, blood spraying up the curtains, on the docs white coat.
 “Keep still!!”

 Elderly, Girls with mature bodies, Indigenous, Neurodivergent, (aspergers, autism, dyspraxia) Disabled physically or intellectually, With mental illness, With history of sexual abuse and resulting PTSD, With gender dysphoria, Refugees, Non – English Speaking.